M&A due diligence checklist: What documents to include?

 M&A due diligence checklist example

-Typically, prior to any deal, an acquirer creates the M&A due diligence checklist template to use during the upcoming due diligence process.
+Typically, before any deal, an acquirer creates the M&A due diligence checklist template to use during the upcoming due diligence process.

 The buy-side can use templates offered by various resources on the web (like this one from Smartsheet) or create the deal-specific due diligence checklist on their own.

-Below, we offer an example of an M&A due diligence checklist to use when drafting one for your upcoming deal.
+Below, we offer an example of a checklist to use when drafting one for your upcoming deal.

 List of due diligence documents for M&A: Key 8 areas